My Quiet Kitchen

 1. Preheat a saute pan over medium heat.

-2. First, drain the jackfruit, and place on a tea towel.
+2. Drain the jackfruit, and place on a tea towel.
 Gather up the ends of the towel, hold it over the sink, and squeeze the jackfruit VERY well to remove as much liquid as possible.

 3. Cook the jackfruit for 2 to 3 minutes, stirring occasionally.
 Season with Old Bay and cook for another minute, then add juice from half a lemon.
 Stir again, and remove from heat.
 Transfer to a plate to cool.

-4. In the bowl of a large food processor combine the cooled jackfruit, chickpeas, and ½ cup vegan mayonnaise.
+4. In the bowl of a large food processor combine the cooled jackfruit, chickpeas, and vegan mayo.
 Pulse 5 or 6 times.
-Scrape down the sides of the bowl, and add the dulse, cayenne, and more mayonnaise, if desired (I used an entire batch of my Aquafaba Mayo).
+Scrape down the sides of the bowl, and add the dulse, cayenne, and more mayonnaise, if desired (I use the entire batch of my Aquafaba Mayo).
 Pulse to combine.

-5. Taste and adjust seasonings, then add the red onion and celery.
+5. Taste and adjust seasonings, then fold in the red onion and celery.
 Transfer to a lidded storage container, and refrigerate until ready to serve.

 Flavor Variations

-As far as substitutions go, you can take this basic combination of chickpeas, jackfruit, and mayo in so many different directions!
+As far as additions go, you can take this basic combination of chickpeas, jackfruit, and mayo in so many different directions!

 • Keep it tuna-esque, but add other veggies, like yellow, orange, or red bell pepper, fresh jalapeno, or shallots.